 I thought, entering Monday night, that Florida State was the best team in the country, and poised to be considered among the all-time great teams in college football history.
-I still think Florida State is the best team in the country, obviously, and that it might have a spot in the discussion about the best teams in college football history.
+I still think Florida State is the best team in the country, obviously, and that it might have a spot on the fringe of the discussion about the best teams in college football history.

 But I think a lot of the historic dominance we ascribed to Florida State had to do with how much better it was than all the teams on its schedule, and I doubt it would have survived the SEC unscathed this year.

 That's a really, really good team that beat Auburn on Monday night, but Auburn proved that it, too, is a really, really good team.
 Alabama played Auburn almost evenly.
-(FSU would have made a 50+-yarder to win the game because Roberto Aguayo is excellent, but whatever.)
+(FSU would have made a 50+-yarder to win a game with the same basic script as Auburn-Alabama because Roberto Aguayo is excellent, but whatever.)
 Missouri played Auburn close for most of the SEC Championship Game.
 LSU beat Auburn, and by a larger margin than Florida State did, and that margin wasn't even all that indicative of how well LSU played in that game.

 Florida State's toughest regular season game this year was a trip to Clemson that began with the 'Noles going up 17-0 on a couple of turnovers and snowballed from there.
 Georgia couldn't beat Clemson in Clemson at full strength (minus a couple injuries and suspensions), so FSU probably beats Georgia — but Nebraska beat Georgia, so FSU probably could've, too.
 South Carolina beat Clemson, though, and has as much top-line defensive line talent as Auburn, which saw Dee Ford whip FSU right tackle Bobby Hart repeatedly, prompting an amusing tweet of respect from Hart.
 Texas A&M has an offense better than any Florida State faced this season, too, and it may well have beaten Auburn if not for a no-call on a potential horse-collar tackle of Johnny Manziel.